Thor Broadcast Logo

 Answer:

-Our newest and most popular high density RF Modulator will allow you to output up to 32 QAM channels via a single output.
-Very modern and easy to use, all management and setting is done via NMS browser interface. https://thorbroadcast.com/product/iptv-to-16-32-clear-channel-rf-qam-atsc-modulator.html
+Our newest and most popular high-density RF modulator will allow you to output up to 32 QAM channels via a single output.
+Very modern and easy to use, all management and settings are done via the NMS browser interface. https://thorbroadcast.com/product/iptv-to-16-32-clear-channel-rf-qam-atsc-modulator.html

 Answer: